swhitty/SwiftDraw/README.md

 $ swiftdraw key.svg --format sfsymbol --ultralight key-ultralight.svg --black key-black.svg
 ```

+SwiftDraw automatically expands strokes and wind paths using the [non-zero rule](https://en.wikipedia.org/wiki/Nonzero-rule) creating custom SFSymbols that can be imported directly into Xcode.

 #### Alignment

 By default, SwiftDraw automatically sizes and aligns the content to the template guides.
 SwiftDraw will output the alignment insets used: